 i) The role of the first two chapters of Luke’s Gospel:

-These are two rather well known but less deeply understood chapters.
+These are two rather well known but less understood chapters.
 Luke writes them in imitation of the Old Testament.
 It is as though these two chapters were the last of the Old Testament so as to open the door for the coming of the New Testament.
 In these chapters, Luke creates an atmosphere of softness and praise.
-From beginning to end the mercy of God is sung, God who finally comes to fulfil his promises.
-Luke shows us how Jesus fulfils the Old Testament and begins the New Testament.
-And he does so in favour of the poor, the anawim, those who knew how to wait for his coming: Elisabeth, Zachary, Mary, Joseph, Simeon, Anna and the shepherds.
-That is why the first two chapters are history but not in the sense that we today give to history.
-They were more like a mirror where those, for whom they were written, the Christians converted from paganism, could discover who Jesus was and how he had come to fulfil the prophecies of the Old Testament, satisfying the deepest aspirations of the human heart.
+From beginning to end the mercy of God is sung: God, who comes to fulfill His promises.
+Luke shows us how Jesus fulfills the Old Testament and begins the New Testament.
+And He does so in favor of the poor, the anawim, who knew how to wait for His coming: Elisabeth, Zachary, Mary, Joseph, Simeon, Anna and the shepherds.
+That is why the first two chapters are history but not in the sense that we give to history today.
+They were more like a mirror for the Christians converted from paganism.
+They could discover who Jesus was and how He had come to fulfill the prophecies of the Old Testament, satisfying the deepest aspirations of the human heart.
 These chapters were also a mirror of the events that were taking place within the communities in Luke’s time.
-The communities originating from paganism will be born of the communities of converted Jews.
+The communities originating from paganism will be born from the communities of converted Jews.
 But these were different.
 The New did not correspond to what the Old Testament imagined and expected.
 It was "the sign of contradiction" (Lk 2:34), and caused tensions and was the source of much suffering.
-In Mary’s attitude, Luke presents a model of how the communities could react to and persevere in the New.
+In Mary’s reaction, Luke presents a model of how the communities could react to and persevere in the New.

 ii) A key to the reading: